Approximating optimization problems in graphs with locational uncertainty: Approximation of the general robust problem

 \end{proposition} \begin{proof} Let $G = \cup_{t=1}^TG_t$.
 In the first case we have $\displaystyle T\cdot\cost(G) \geq \sum_{t=1}^T \cost(G_t) \geq \sum_{t=1}^T \frac{1}{\rho_t} \costmax(G_t) \ge \frac{\costmax(G)}{\max\limits_{t=1,\ldots,T}\rho_t}. $

 In the second case we have $\displaystyle \cost(G) = \sum_{t=1}^T \cost(G_t) \geq \sum_{t=1}^T \frac{1}{\rho_t} \costmax(G_t) \geq \frac{\costmax(G)}{\max\limits_{t=1,\ldots,T}\rho_t}. $ \end{proof}

 The above results are particularly useful when combining sets $G_t$ having low values of $\rho_t$.
 The simplest example of such a set is a single edge. \begin{observation} For any $e\in E[G]$, $\costmax(e)=\cost(e)$. \end{observation} From the above observation and Proposition~\ref{prop:graph-union}, we obtain immediately that matchings also satisfy the equality. \begin{corollary} For any matching $G$, $\costmax(G)=\cost(G)$. \end{corollary} Matchings can be further combined to obtain general bounds that depend on the characteristics of $G$.
-In the remainder, $\chi(G)$ denotes the edge chromatic number of $G$ and $\Delta(G)$ denotes its maximum degree. \begin{corollary} $\costmax(G)\leq\chi(G)\:\cost(G)$. \end{corollary} \begin{proof} We can cover $G$ by $\chi(G)$ disjoint matchings. \end{proof}
+In the remainder, $\chi(G)$ denotes the edge chromatic number of $G$ and $\Delta(G)$ denotes its maximum degree. \begin{corollary} $\costmax(G)\leq\chi(G)\:\cost(G)$. \end{corollary} \begin{proof} By definition of $\chi(G)$, there exists a partition of $E[G]$ into $E_1,\dots,E_{\chi(G)}$ such that for any $t \in [\chi(G)]$, $E_t$ is a matching.
+For any $t \in [\chi(G)]$, we define $G_t$ such that $G_t$ only contains edges of $E_t$ (and no other vertices of edges).
+We have $G=\bigcup_{t=1}^{\chi(G)}G_t$, and by previous corollary on matching, $\costmax(G_t) \le c(G_t)$ for ant $t$.
+Thus, by Proposition~\ref{prop:graph-union}, we get the desired inequality. \end{proof}